 Prerequisite: Athletic Training 1.
+Lecture, 2 hours; laboratory, 3 hours.
 This course will build on the knowledge and skills introduced in Athletic Training 1.
 The student will acquire more hands on experience and learn advanced techniques in the prevention, recognition, evaluation, and management of athletic injuries.